-“Sorry,” Leandros said.
-After a long pause, he said, “I don’t know what to talk to you about, Roman.”
+Leandros let out a sharp laugh, almost making Roman stab him in the side.
+After a long pause, though, he finally said, “I don’t know what to talk to you about, Roman.”

 “Happier, now that you’re out of my life.
-As vicious as ever, if not more so.
-I don’t want to talk about her, now or ever.
+But as vicious as ever, if not more so.
+She gave up on me entirely after Kirkwall,” Leandros said, his expression souring.
+“I don’t want to talk about her, now or ever.
 You should know that.”

 That was enough to get Roman through the rest of the stitches.
 When they were all out, only a fresh, pink scar remained.

-“Thank you,” Leandros said, once the wound had been cleaned a second time and Leandros was able to tug his shirt back on.
+“I know.
+Thank you,” Leandros said, once the wound had been cleaned a second time and Leandros was able to pull his shirt back on.

 Roman pouted.
-“I wasn’t going to push anything.
-Leandros…”
+“I wasn’t going to push anything.”

 He would have continued, but a scream from outside cut him off.